zwepener/CTU-Buddy-CWD412-FA1/README.md

+[College Programming Project]

-The CTU Buddy System is an innovative branch website designed to enhance the academic journey of CTU Training Solutions’ students.
+The CTU Buddy System is an innovative website designed to enhance the academic journey of CTU Training Solutions’ students.
 With a focus on collaboration and resource sharing, our platform offers a suite of features tailored to support and enrich the learning experience.

 Key Features:
 * **Timetable Page:** Organize your academic week with ease.
 Our intuitive timetable allows you to view your class schedule at a glance, ensuring you never miss a session.